karel-brinda/dymas/readme.md

 ## Introduction

-This is a repository with Supporting Information for paper
+This is repository contains Dynamic Mapping Simulator and supporting information for the paper
-K. Břinda, V. Boeva, G. Kucherov: Dynamic read mapping and online consensus calling for better variant detection.
+K. Břinda, V. Boeva, G. Kucherov: *Dynamic read mapping and online consensus calling for better variant detection* ([arXiv:1605.09070](http://arxiv.org/abs/1605.09070)).

 Dynamic mapping is mapping to a reference, which is continuously corrected according to alignments computed so far. *Dynamic Mapping Simulator* is a pipeline to simulate dynamic mapping using existing software to evaluate its benefits in comparison to standard *static mapping* and *iterative referencing*.
 For more details, see the paper.

 ## Simulation algorithm

-Simulation of dynamic mapping:

 Scheme of the simulation pipeline:

 ![](docs/simulation_pipeline.png)

-Reads:
+Reads are taken in the following way:

 ![](docs/reads.png)

+SM = static mapping, DM = dynamic mapping without remapping, DM-remap = dynamic mapping with remapping, IR = iterative referencing

 ## Structure of this repository